deedubyalabs/crm-pro/memory-bank/development-roadmap.md

 ### 16. Reporting Workflow

-*   **PROActive OS Adaptation Summary:** Comprehensive "Reporting" module.
+*   **PROActive ONE Adaptation Summary:** Comprehensive "Reporting" module.
 Wide range of pre-built reports.
 Flexible custom report builder.
 Prioritize interactive in-app viewing.
 Optimized report performance.
 Embedded chat interface and proactive AI assistance.
 AI-powered analysis and insights.
 *   **Tasks:**
     *   [TO DO] Implement a comprehensive "Reporting" module.
     *   [TO DO] Provide a wide range of pre-built reports covering all modules, with data accessible to AI agents via the ADF.